dave-borg/mag-website/themes/tailbliss/content/faq.md

 ## What am I buying a share in?

 When you purchase a share, you are buying an equal share in Melbourne Aviation Group Pty Ltd (ABN 62 004 589 557) a company that owns two aircraft.
 You do not buy a share of a specific aircraft.
+There are 38 equal shareholdings in Melbourne Aviation Group Pty Ltd.

 ## How easy is it to book the aircraft?